Mr. Ian Black, Director

 Dr. Shannon McKinney, Woodwind Instructor

 Shannon McKinney is a Doctor of Musical Arts with a degree in Clarinet Performance with a cognate in Musicology from the University of Miami.
 While at UM, she performed with the Frost Symphony Orchestra, the Frost Wind Ensemble, the Frost Chamber Orchestra, and the Woodwind Chamber Ensemble.
-She was also a member of the Frost Clarinet Graduate Quartet which has performed for the Pulitzer Prize winning and Grammy nominated composer Ellen Taaffe Zwilich.
+She was also a member of the Frost Clarinet Graduate Quartet which has performed for the Pulitzer Prize winning and Grammy-nominated composer Ellen Taaffe Zwilich.
 Her dissertation is a collection and critical analysis of clarinet excerpts from wind band literature.
-In addition to her service as a Mancini Fellow at the Henry Mancini Institute, Dr. McKinney also conducted the UM Clarinet Choir and taught Woodwind Forum classes.
+As a Mancini Fellow at the Henry Mancini Institute of UM, Dr. McKinney has had the opportunity to perform with Kenny Loggins, Joshua Bell, Edgar Meyer, and Gloria Estefan, among others.
+She also conducted the UM Clarinet Choir and taught Clarinet Performance classes.

-Dr. McKinney is sought after as a clarinet clinician for middle and high schools around the Tampa Bay Area.
+Dr. McKinney is sought after as a clarinet clinician for middle and high schools around the Tampa Bay Area in preparation for All-State/All-County auditions and Solo & Ensemble performances.
 Additionally, she frequently freelances with local orchestras and pit ensembles for musicals.

 Mr. Stephen Cantin, Brass and Visual Instructor